Keywords

 - Csaba Fenyvesi, Crime Prevention Function of Criminalistics , Academic Journal of Internal Affairs: Vol. 69 No. 10 (2021)

-- Dávid Petrétei, The Future of the Criminalistics, the Criminalistics of the Future , Academic Journal of Internal Affairs: Vol. 62 No. 10 (2014)
+- Dávid Petrétei, Theoretical Issues of Forensic Identification , Academic Journal of Internal Affairs: Vol. 68 No. 2 (2020)

 You may also start an advanced similarity search for this article.